pastagang/pastagang/README.md

 but sometimes people record stuff or take things further. here are some pastagang-related creations.

 - [pastagang youtube playlist](https://www.youtube.com/playlist?list=PL9uRa69RF-7wOS5CnK0wy34t5HYgFLIng)
-  - contact [todepond](https://mas.to/@todepond) to get added as an editor of the playlist.
 - [midirus's remixes](https://midirus.com/project/pastagang)
 - [todepond's ongoing writeup](https://www.todepond.com/wikiblogarden/learn/pastagang/accident/arroost/)
+- NEW: we're writing a [paper](https://github.com/TodePond/pastagang/edit/main/paper/readme.md). help us to write it!

 if you make something pastagang-related, please let one of us know so we can let you add it to the list!